Guidelines

 5.4.1.
 Medical and sexual history

-The first step in evaluating ED is always a detailed medical and sexual history of patients and, when available, their partners [387].
-It is important to establish a relaxed atmosphere during history-taking.
-This will make it easier to ask questions about erectile function and other aspects of the patient’s sexual history; and to explain the diagnosis and therapeutic approach to the patient and their partner.
-Figure 3 lists the minimal diagnostic evaluation (basic work-up) in patients with ED.
+The first step in evaluating ED is always a detailed medical and sexual history of patients and, when available, their partners [303].
+Figure 2 lists the minimal diagnostic evaluation (basic work-up) in patients with ED.

-The sexual history must include information about previous and current sexual relationships, current emotional status, onset and duration of the erectile problem, and previous consultations and treatments.
-The sexual health status of the partner(s) (when available) can also be useful.
-A detailed description should be made of the rigidity and duration of both sexually-stimulated and morning erections and of problems with sexual desire, arousal, ejaculation, and orgasm [388,389].
-Validated psychometric questionnaires, such as the IIEF [111] or its short version (i.e., Sexual Health Inventory for Men; SHIM) [390], help to assess the different sexual function domains (i.e. sexual desire, EF, orgasmic function, intercourse satisfaction, and overall satisfaction), as well as the potential impact of a specific treatment modality.
-Similarly, structured interviews allow the identification and quantification of the different underlying factors affecting erectile function [391].
+A detailed description should be made of the rigidity and duration of both sexually-stimulated and morning erections and problems with sexual desire, arousal, ejaculation, and orgasm [304-306].
+Validated psychometric questionnaires, such as the IIEF [307] or its short version (i.e., Sexual Health Inventory for Men; SHIM) [308], help to assess the different sexual function domains (i.e. sexual desire, EF, orgasmic function, intercourse satisfaction, and overall satisfaction), as well as the potential impact of a specific treatment modality.
+Similarly, structured interviews allow the identification and quantification of the different underlying factors affecting EF [309].

-Psychometric analyses also support the use of the Erectile Hardness Score (EHS) for the assessment of penile rigidity in practice and in clinical trials research [392].
-In cases of depressive mood, clinicians may use the Beck Depressive Inventory [393], which is one of the most recognised self-reported measures in the field, takes approximately 10 minutes to complete, and assigns the patient to a specific level of depression (varying from “normal mood” to “extreme depression”).
+Psychometric analyses also support the use of the Erectile Hardness Score (EHS) for the assessment of penile rigidity in practice and clinical trials research [310].

 5.4.2.
 Physical examination

-Every patient must be given a physical examination focused on the genitourinary, endocrine, vascular and neurological systems [395,396].
-A physical examination may reveal unsuspected diagnoses, such as Peyronie’s disease, pre-malignant or malignant genital lesions, prostatic enlargement or irregularity/nodularity, or signs and symptoms suggestive of hypogonadism (e.g., small testes or alterations in secondary sexual characteristics).
+Every patient must be given a physical examination focused on the genitourinary, endocrine, vascular and neurological systems [311,312].
+A physical examination may reveal unsuspected diagnoses, such as Peyronie’s disease (PD), pre-malignant or malignant genital lesions, prostatic enlargement or irregularity/nodularity, or signs and symptoms suggestive of hypogonadism (see Table 3: Specific symptoms associated with LOH).

-Blood pressure and heart rate should be measured if they have not been assessed in the previous 3-6 months.
+Blood pressure and heart rate should be measured if they have not been assessed in the previous three to six months.
 Likewise, either BMI calculation or waist circumference measurement should be undertaken to assess patients for comorbid conditions (e.g., MetS).

 5.4.3.
 Laboratory testing